CSF2223/myGallery/ProjectSpecs.md

 # PROJECT SPECIFICATIONS and RUBRIC

 ## Creativity
- - The primary purpose for a "freelance" project is to take what you have learned in the related "walkthrough" and make it yopur own.
+ - The primary purpose for a "freelance" project is to take what you have learned in the related "walkthrough" and make it your own.
  -